 Viewing Web Content in QML Applications

 The QML types, WebEngineView and WebView, render and display dynamic web content.
-The only difference between the two is that the later uses a native web view if available.
+The only difference between the two is that the latter uses a native web view if available.
 Both these types can load a URL or an HTML string.
 To read more about them and view code samples, see Qt WebEngine and Qt WebView.